librespot-org/librespot/docs/authentication.md

-This will redirect to Facebook, where the user must login and authorize Spotify, and finally make a GET request to `https://login.spotilocal.com:PORT/login/facebook_login_sso.json?csrf=CSRF&access_token=TOKEN`, where CSRF is the same string sent earlier, and TOKEN is the facebook authentication token.
+This will redirect to Facebook, where the user must login and authorize Spotify, and finally make a GET request to `https://login.spotilocal.com:PORT/login/facebook_login_sso.json?csrf=CSRF&access_token=TOKEN`, where PORT and CSRF are the same as sent earlier, and TOKEN is the facebook authentication token.

 Since `login.spotilocal.com` resolves the 127.0.0.1, the request is received by the client.